-Ori is a travel magazine exploring where we come from, and where we’re going.
-We work with talented journalists to tell local stories on a global scale, inspiring travel through experience, rather than an algorithm.
+Ori is a travel, art, and education platform exploring where we come from, and where we’re going.
+We work with talented storytellers and visual artists to tell local stories on a global scale, preserving culture and natural environments, while inspiring travel through experience, rather than an algorithm.

-Want to know more about the food scene in Bangkok?
-Our street food expert will take you there.
 Interested in Latin music?
-Dive into the reggaeton revolution with the Caribbean’s premier music correspondent.
-We focus on longform features, trip and gear intel, and useful information for armchair and aisle-seat travelers alike.
+Dive into the reggaeton revolution with the Caribbean’s premier music writer.
+Want to know more about the changing landscape in the South Pacific?
+Our Indonesian environmental reporter will take you there.
+We focus on longform features that preserve people and place, trip and gear intel, and useful information for armchair and aisle-seat travelers alike.

-Ori is a community that explores, indulges and finds joy in life’s simple pleasures, sharing it all along the way.
+Ori is a community that celebrates life’s simple pleasures as a way to bring the world closer together.
 This road is a long one, and we’re just getting started.
 Where to next?

 The name Ori (literally)